Davison North median real estate price is $143,931, which is less expensive than 83.3% of Michigan neighborhoods and 89.9% of all U.S. neighborhoods.

 In addition, the Davison North neighborhood is unique for having just 1.4% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 98.8% of America's neighborhoods.

-Also, the Davison North neighborhood stands out for having an average per capita income lower than 96.3% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Davison North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.3% of the neighborhoods in America.

 There are more people living in the Davison North neighborhood employed as sales and service workers (56.6%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.